libra/website/README.md

 Join us on the [Libra Discourse](https://community.libra.org)

-Get the latest updates to our project by signing up to our [newsletter](https://developers.libra.org/newsletter_form).
+Get the latest updates on the Libra project by signing up to our [newsletter](https://developers.libra.org/newsletter_form).

 ## License